Output data in other formats (JSON, RSS, XML, etc)

 The code above outputs content from editable regions into the JSON object.
 Depending

-on how you structure your profile_individual.html
+on how you structure your profile_individual.html template, you may

-need to edit the r:page:content
+need to edit the r:page:content name attributes to match

 your editable region names.
 You may also add or remove data from this template